FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/quick_programming.rst

 Operate on program files
 --------------------------

-Modify the program tree using the toolbar at the bottom of the program tree.
+Use the toolbar at the top of the program tree to modify the program tree.

 .. note::
    .. image:: coding/006.png